FraLiturri/NNevermind/README.md

   <img src="https://img.shields.io/github/stars/FraLiturri/NNeverMind" alt= "Stars">
 </p>

-  ## ⏩ A quick look
-This package offers an easy-to-use MLP with many different training choices such as:
-- Backpropagation
-- Random Training
-- Adam

-The available choices between activation and loss functions are various (see the next sections).
-It's also provided a Python script for getting general info, data plotting, mean calculator, and a user-friendly interface for parallelized grid search.

-## ⚙️ Platforms
-The entire package should work perfectly in any OS.
-Report an issue if any incompatibility pops up!

 ## 📖 Benchmark
 The tests were executed on 100-byte data sets, using an 11th-generation Intel(R) Core(TM) i7-1165G7 @ 2.80GHz.
 Time may vary on different devices.
 | Network size | Grid size | Iterations | Time (seconds) |